Duffy (singer)

-Aimée Anne Duffy (born 23 June 1984) is a Welsh singer, songwriter and actress.
+Aimée Anne Duffy (born 23 June 1984), known mononymously as Duffy, is a Welsh singer and actress.
 Her music style has been described as a mixture of soul, blue-eyed soul, pop rock, neo soul and pop music.

-Duffy released her debut album, Rockferry, in 2008.
-It topped the charts in several music markets, and led to worldwide attention.
-It was preceded by the lead single "Mercy", which reached number one in several countries and the top ten in twelve others.
+Duffy released her debut album, Rockferry, in 2008, which topped the UK Albums Chart and also topped the charts in several music markets, leading to worldwide attention.
+It followed the lead single "Mercy", which topped the UK Singles Chart and also topped the chart in several countries and the top ten in twelve others.
 In 2009, Duffy received the Grammy Award for Best Pop Vocal Album for Rockferry, one of three nominations, and won three out of four Brit Awards nominations, for British Breakthrough, Best British Female and Best British Album.
 In 2010, she made her acting debut in the film Patagonia and released her second studio album Endlessly to moderate success.

-In February 2011, she announced an indefinite hiatus from music.
-She briefly returned in 2015, appearing in the film Legend and later contributed three songs to its soundtrack.
-In 2020, Duffy explained her long-term absence from the music industry, saying that she had been recovering following being abducted and sexually assaulted.
-According to Duffy's official website, she is currently signed to Universal Recording Group.
+Duffy retreated from the public eye in 2011 following an alleged experience of abduction and rape, which she disclosed in 2020.
+All musical endeavours and scheduled performances were cancelled until 2015, when she appeared in the film Legend and later contributed three songs to its soundtrack.
+According to Duffy's official website, she is currently signed to Polydor Records, which operates under Universal Music Group.

 Early life

-Duffy was born on 23 June 1984 in Bangor, Gwynedd, and was brought up by her parents; John Duffy and Joyce Smith (née Williams) in Nefyn, near Pwllheli.
-She has a twin sister, Kate, and an older sister, Kelly Ann, who was born in 1980.
-Duffy's parents divorced when she was 10 and she moved to Letterston, near the Pembrokeshire town of Fishguard, with her mother and sisters.
+Duffy was born on 23 June 1984 in Bangor, and was brought up by her English father John Duffy and Welsh mother Joyce (née Williams) in Nefyn.
+Duffy's parents divorced when she was 10 and she moved to Letterston, near the Pembrokeshire town of Fishguard, with her mother and two sisters.

 She attended Ysgol Nefyn (Nefyn School), Gwynedd on the Llŷn Peninsula and Sir Thomas Picton School in Haverfordwest, Pembrokeshire as a child.
 At the age of 17, she attended the Pwllheli campus of Coleg Meirion-Dwyfor to study for A-levels.
 She subsequently went to the University of Chester and studied Commercial Music Production on the Warrington campus.
 From 2004, she studied Performing Arts at the Parkgate campus.

 In September 1998, at the age of 14, Duffy was briefly put in a police safe house when authorities uncovered a plot by her stepfather's ex-wife to pay a hitman £3,000 to kill her stepfather, Philip Smith.
 Smith's ex-wife, Dawn Watson, was sentenced to a 3½-year jail term for soliciting to murder.
 "I was so terrified.
 I felt so ill", Duffy recounted in 2008, as reported by the NME.
 Duffy describes living in the safe house as a dog-eat-dog, claustrophobic and isolating experience.
 Aged 15, she ran away back to her father's home in Nefyn.
 Duffy said in retrospect, "It was a horrendous thing to do."
 Her mother and her sisters did not speak to her for about a year afterwards.
 In reaction to her parents' break-up, her next three years were a rebellious period that included binge drinking and stealing a rowing boat.